aws/amazon-ec2-instance-selector/README.md

 ec2-instance-selector --memory-min 4 --memory-max 8 --vcpus-min 4 --vcpus-max 8 --region us-east-2

 Filter Flags:
       --allow-list string                              List of allowed instance types to select from w/ regex syntax (Example: m[3-5]\.*)
   -z, --availability-zones strings                     Availability zones or zone ids to check EC2 capacity offered in specific AZs
       --baremetal                                      Bare Metal instance types (.metal instances) -b, --burst-support                                  Burstable instance types -a, --cpu-architecture string                        CPU architecture [x86_64/amd64, x86_64_mac, i386, or arm64] --current-generation                             Current generation instance types (explicitly set this to false to not return current generation instance types)
       --deny-list string                               List of instance types which should be excluded w/ regex syntax (Example: m[1-2]\.*)
+      --disk-encryption                                EBS or local instance storage where encryption is supported or required
+      --disk-type string                               Disk Type: [hdd or ssd] --ebs-optimized                                  EBS Optimized is supported or default --ebs-optimized-baseline-bandwidth string        EBS Optimized baseline bandwidth (Example: 4 GiB) (sets --ebs-optimized-baseline-bandwidth-min and -max to the same value)
+      --ebs-optimized-baseline-bandwidth-max string    Maximum EBS Optimized baseline bandwidth (Example: 4 GiB) If --ebs-optimized-baseline-bandwidth-min is not specified, the lower bound will be 0
+      --ebs-optimized-baseline-bandwidth-min string    Minimum EBS Optimized baseline bandwidth (Example: 4 GiB) If --ebs-optimized-baseline-bandwidth-max is not specified, the upper bound will be infinity
+      --ebs-optimized-baseline-iops int                EBS Optimized baseline IOPS per second (Example: 10000) (sets --ebs-optimized-baseline-iops-min and -max to the same value)
+      --ebs-optimized-baseline-iops-max int            Maximum EBS Optimized baseline IOPS per second (Example: 10000) If --ebs-optimized-baseline-iops-min is not specified, the lower bound will be 0
+      --ebs-optimized-baseline-iops-min int            Minimum EBS Optimized baseline IOPS per second (Example: 10000) If --ebs-optimized-baseline-iops-max is not specified, the upper bound will be infinity
+      --ebs-optimized-baseline-throughput string       EBS Optimized baseline throughput per second (Example: 4 GiB) (sets --ebs-optimized-baseline-throughput-min and -max to the same value)
+      --ebs-optimized-baseline-throughput-max string   Maximum EBS Optimized baseline throughput per second (Example: 4 GiB) If --ebs-optimized-baseline-throughput-min is not specified, the lower bound will be 0
+      --ebs-optimized-baseline-throughput-min string   Minimum EBS Optimized baseline throughput per second (Example: 4 GiB) If --ebs-optimized-baseline-throughput-max is not specified, the upper bound will be infinity
       --efa-support                                    Instance types that support Elastic Fabric Adapters (EFA) -e, --ena-support                                    Instance types where ENA is supported or required -f, --fpga-support                                   FPGA instance types
       --gpu-memory-total string                        Number of GPUs' total memory (Example: 4 GiB) (sets --gpu-memory-total-min and -max to the same value)
       --gpu-memory-total-max string                    Maximum Number of GPUs' total memory (Example: 4 GiB) If --gpu-memory-total-min is not specified, the lower bound will be 0
       --gpu-memory-total-min string                    Minimum Number of GPUs' total memory (Example: 4 GiB) If --gpu-memory-total-max is not specified, the upper bound will be infinity
   -g, --gpus int                                       Total Number of GPUs (Example: 4) (sets --gpus-min and -max to the same value)
       --gpus-max int                                   Maximum Total Number of GPUs (Example: 4) If --gpus-min is not specified, the lower bound will be 0
       --gpus-min int                                   Minimum Total Number of GPUs (Example: 4) If --gpus-max is not specified, the upper bound will be infinity
       --hibernation-support                            Hibernation supported
+      --hypervisor string                              Hypervisor: [xen or nitro]
+      --instance-storage string                        Amount of local instance storage (Example: 4 GiB) (sets --instance-storage-min and -max to the same value)
+      --instance-storage-max string                    Maximum Amount of local instance storage (Example: 4 GiB) If --instance-storage-min is not specified, the lower bound will be 0
+      --instance-storage-min string                    Minimum Amount of local instance storage (Example: 4 GiB) If --instance-storage-max is not specified, the upper bound will be infinity
+      --ipv6                                           Instance Types that support IPv6
-      --hypervisor string                 Hypervisor: [xen or nitro] -m, --memory string                     Amount of Memory available (Example: 4 GiB) (sets --memory-min and -max to the same value)
+  -m, --memory string                                  Amount of Memory available (Example: 4 GiB) (sets --memory-min and -max to the same value)
       --memory-max string                              Maximum Amount of Memory available (Example: 4 GiB) If --memory-min is not specified, the lower bound will be 0
       --memory-min string                              Minimum Amount of Memory available (Example: 4 GiB) If --memory-max is not specified, the upper bound will be infinity
-      --network-interfaces int            Number of network interfaces (ENIs) that can be attached to the instance (sets --network-interfaces-min and -max to the same value)
+      --network-encryption                             Instance Types that support automatic network encryption in-transit --network-interfaces int                         Number of network interfaces (ENIs) that can be attached to the instance (sets --network-interfaces-min and -max to the same value)
       --network-interfaces-max int                     Maximum Number of network interfaces (ENIs) that can be attached to the instance If --network-interfaces-min is not specified, the lower bound will be 0
       --network-interfaces-min int                     Minimum Number of network interfaces (ENIs) that can be attached to the instance If --network-interfaces-max is not specified, the upper bound will be infinity
       --network-performance int                        Bandwidth in Gib/s of network performance (Example: 100) (sets --network-performance-min and -max to the same value)
       --network-performance-max int                    Maximum Bandwidth in Gib/s of network performance (Example: 100) If --network-performance-min is not specified, the lower bound will be 0
       --network-performance-min int                    Minimum Bandwidth in Gib/s of network performance (Example: 100) If --network-performance-max is not specified, the upper bound will be infinity
-      --placement-group-strategy string   Placement group strategy: [cluster, partition, spread] --price-per-hour float              Price/hour in USD (Example: 0.09) (sets --price-per-hour-min and -max to the same value)
+      --nvme                                           EBS or local instance storage where NVME is supported or required --placement-group-strategy string                Placement group strategy: [cluster, partition, spread] --price-per-hour float                           Price/hour in USD (Example: 0.09) (sets --price-per-hour-min and -max to the same value)
       --price-per-hour-max float                       Maximum Price/hour in USD (Example: 0.09) If --price-per-hour-min is not specified, the lower bound will be 0
       --price-per-hour-min float                       Minimum Price/hour in USD (Example: 0.09) If --price-per-hour-max is not specified, the upper bound will be infinity
       --root-device-type string                        Supported root device types: [ebs or instance-store] -u, --usage-class string                             Usage class: [spot or on-demand] -c, --vcpus int                                      Number of vcpus available to the instance type. (sets --vcpus-min and -max to the same value)
       --vcpus-max int                                  Maximum Number of vcpus available to the instance type.
 If --vcpus-min is not specified, the lower bound will be 0
       --vcpus-min int                                  Minimum Number of vcpus available to the instance type.
 If --vcpus-max is not specified, the upper bound will be infinity
       --vcpus-to-memory-ratio string                   The ratio of vcpus to GiBs of memory.
 (Example: 1:2) --virtualization-type string                     Virtualization Type supported: [hvm or pv]

 Suite Flags: